mikaelvesavuori/minibook-domain-driven-microservices-aws-in-practice/tactical-ddd/services.md

 >
 > —Source: Eric Evans, _Domain-Driven Design: Tackling Complexity in the Heart of Software_ (p.
 106)

-While we haven't gotten to entities and aggregates yet, it's safe to say that **services** play in the next-highest league, metaphorically speaking.
+While we haven't gotten to Entities and Aggregates yet, it's safe to say that **Services** play in the next-highest league, metaphorically speaking.

 ## Services in the DDD hierarchy